department-of-veterans-affairs/va.gov-team/products/caregivers/1010cg-mvp/Usability-Test-Dec-2020/topline-summary.md

   - A couple participants found the word “family” troubling (noting that some Veterans might not have family, questions of eligibility/can it be a friend)

-- A couple participants were seemed to “skip” the question, “Would you like to add a Primary Family Caregiver?”  instead focusing on the “additional information” component “What’s a Primary Family Caregiver?”
+- A couple participants seemed to “skip” the question, “Would you like to add a Primary Family Caregiver?”  instead focusing on the “additional information” component “What’s a Primary Family Caregiver?”

+- Most users understood the question, “Would you like to add a Secondary Family Caregiver?”
+However,

+  - Some participants had questions around who can act as a Secondary Family Caregiver

 **Will confusion be caused in any way by the addition of the Primary Family Caregiver question**